Making Contracts Work: Everything You Need to Know

 There are several clauses that can be included in any contract, including the following:

 The contract should specify how and when the payment will be made.
 If entering into a 3-month project, will the contract specify repayment in monthly installments?
 Will the payment be made at the beginning or end of the month?
 Will it be made via check or wire transfer?
 These are all important considerations for both parties.

 If the contract involves the delivery of goods or services, when will delivery be made?
 If a service is to be done, when will the service be performed?
 How long will it take?
 If the contract involves the sale of goods, when will the goods be delivered?
 Will all of the goods be delivered at once?
 This is also important to include in the contract to prevent confusion among the parties.

 If you need help learning more about making contracts work, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.